 Let's get together :)

+Two of us, Arsham Mirshah and I, will be speaking at the event.
+We’d love to chat with you — just reach out.
 Drinks on us!
 Or lunch - your call...
-Just let us know when you'd like to link up, and we will be in touch shortly.
+Let us know when you'd like to link up, and we will be in touch shortly.

 Want case studies and inside strategies on how we turn the ROI lever?
 Get free digital marketing resources that will help you do so here!